In loving memory – Pedro CB750 Cafe Racer

 “My goal on this build was always to do as much of the work on it as possible.
 I only outsourced the frame sandblasting, frame painting, wheel powder coating, cylinder head repair work, cylinder wall honing and seat upholstery.
 When it came time to paint the bodywork I knew I had to do this myself and it needed look as good as the rest of the bike, if not better.
 This necessitated building a small paint booth in the garage.
 As spray equipment was outside of my budget I ordered custom mixed spray cans from a professional supplier.
 I was thoroughly impressed with how nicely the 2K Spray Max clear coat finish came out and with some 2000 grit sanding and machine polishing, the paint turned out like glass.
 For the fun of it, I decided to weigh the bike once it was completed.
 Pedro now weighs 60Ibs or 27kgs lighter than when I first got the bike.

 The building of Pedro has changed my life.
 It has helped me through some tough times and in the end left me with an experience that will always remind me of Peter.
 I hope that he is looking down at me and is proud of what I have created in his honour.
 I am especially grateful to my wife, Nicole, who has amazed me with her strength after losing her Dad.
-Despite the devastating loss, she supported me throughout this build, helping me to fulfil one of my dreams and for that I will always be eternally grateful."
+Despite the devastating loss, she supported me throughout this build, helping me to fulfill one of my dreams and for that, I will always be eternally grateful.”

 In honor and memory of Peter Beltgens, 1954 – 2014